mitchdpg/cyberark-api-automation/README.md

 - USER_UUID – Target user identifier for lookup

 All sensitive values are stored as environment variables and are not hard-coded.

 ---

-## Overview

-This project demonstrates lightweight Python automation using CyberArk Identity APIs.
-It focuses on authenticating via OAuth 2.0 client credentials, generating a bearer access token, and performing authenticated API calls to retrieve user identity information.

-The goal of this project is not full application development, but practical security automation commonly used in presales evaluations, proof-of-concept work, and identity integrations.

----